yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ## Bottom Line

 IMHO, AI appears suited to:
-- **Fix the INTP’s major execution weakness
+- Patch the INTP’s major execution weakness
 - **Supercharge their core strength** (deep conceptual exploration)

 The type seems to receive a **disproportionate multiplier** from the same tools.
 It gives the INTP some of that secret INTJ jet fuel.